 MA 24015 CALCULUS I - Selected topics in analytical geometry, the study of limits and continuity, differentiation, applications of differentiation, integration, and applications of integration.
 Prerequisite: A "C" or above in MA 14043 College Algebra and MA 14053 Plane Trigonometry or MA 14065 Pre-Calculus.
+This course is offered in teh Fall semester.

 MA 24025 CALCULUS II - A continuation of Calculus I which includes the following topics: logarithmic and exponential functions, trigonometric functions and inverse trigonometric functions, techniques of integration, infinite series, conics, plane curves, parametric equations, and polar coordinates.
-Prerequisite: A "C" or above in MA 24015 Calculus I.
+Prerequisite: A "C" or above in MA 24015 Calculus I. This course is offered in the Spring semester.

 MA 24033 CALCULUS III - A continuation of Calculus II which includes the following topics: vectors in three-dimensional space, solid analytic geometry, differential calculus of several variables, multiple integration, and vector analysis.
 Prerequisite: A "C" or above in MA 24025 Calculus II.
+This course is offered in the summer.

-MA 24043 MATHEMATICS FOR TEACHERS II - Math for Teachers II is a continuation of Math for Teachers I. Topics studied include probability and statistice, introductory geometry, congruence and similarity, measurement, and decimals and percents, with applications.Prerequisite: A "C" or above in MA 24003 Math Teachers I.
+MA 24043 MATHEMATICS FOR TEACHERS II - Math for Teachers II is a continuation of Math for Teachers I. Topics studied include probability and statistice, introductory geometry, congruence and similarity, measurement, and decimals and percents, with applications.Prerequisite: A "C" or above in MA 24003 Math Teachers I. This course is offered in the Spring ans Summer II terms.

 MA 24073 BUSINESS CALCULUS - A study of algebraic, exponential and logarithmic functions, their limits, derivatives, and integrals and how this applies in business.
 Prerequisite: Grade "C" or better in College Algebra (MA 14043).
+This course is offered in the Spring and Summer terms.